Follow-up financing

 Often there is a residual debt left after the fixed interest rate period, which you still have to pay.
 Don't worry, this is quite normal.
 The follow-up financing determines the interest rate at which this residual debt will be repaid.

-There are different types of follow-up financing in Germany: the prolongation with your own bank, and the debt rescheduling with another provider.
+There are different types of follow-up financing in Germany: the rollover with your own bank, and the debt rescheduling with another provider.
 In addition, in some cases, you can opt for a forward loan to secure a low interest rate.